imagej/imagej.github.io/README.md

 _Note_: There are a couple things to note about the `sidebar` element:

+1. Separate multiple entries with a comma.
-1. To include a break/seperator line use `|`.
+2. To include a break/seperator line use `|`.
-2. The title will be rendered as bold text and will not be a link.
+3. The title will be rendered as bold text and will not be a link.
-3. The sidebar links and anchor links must be the same, otherwise they will not link properly.
+4. The sidebar links and anchor links must be the same, otherwise they will not link properly.
-4. The sidebar is always rendered on the **right** side of the page.
+5. The sidebar is always rendered on the **right** side of the page.
-5. You should always place the sidebar at the top of the page, before your content.
+6. You should always place the sidebar at the top of the page, before your content.

 To setup the sidebar use the following syntax:

 ```
-{% include sidebar title="Demo" content="Introduction, |, Left image, Right image, Center image, Fit image"%}
+{% include sidebar title="Demo" content="Introduction, |, Left image, Right image, Center image, Fit image" %}
 ```

 To setup the anchors use the following syntax: